apk-editor/APK-Explorer-Editor/README.md

 ## How-To-Use
 AEE currently supports the following tasks
-* Explore an installed application and navigate through its contents (single click).
+* Explore an installed application and navigate through its contents.
-* Save/export individual resource files such as icon, graphics, text files, etc.
+* Save/export individual resource files such as icon, fonts, graphics, binary XML files, etc to device storage.
 * Very basic editing, only on text files at this moment.
-* Delete resources (likely dangerous).
+* Delete or replaces resources.
 * Create signed APK's/App Bundles after the above-mentioned processes.
-* Resign APK's/bundles with AEE custom key (long click).
+* Resign APK's/bundles with AEE custom key).
 * Install exported & resigned Split APK's
 * Share an exported & resigned APK (long click).